haguremetal999/-telescope_Ver2/README.txt

 7 May 2020 T.Tsuboyama (KEK)
 1) The charge in one pixel is spread to neighbor pixels.
 The amount of spread is calculated ChargeShare.cc.
-2) A buf is found.
-In very rare case, the program stops in the event generation.
+2) BUG report: In very rare case, the program stops in the particle tracing..
-   The error happens even the Stepping function is skipped.
-It does not happen if the beam start position is moved by 0.1um. --> I gave up the debugging.
+   The error happens even the Stepping function (user digitization) is skipped.
+   In this case, the problem does not happen if the beam start position is moved by 0.1 um. --> I gave up the debugging.

 -----------------------